CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/data_collection/primary_findings_part1.md

 *   The file listing for `src/exceptions/src/` shows `ApplicationException.cs` and `ApplicationExceptionTests.cs`.
 *   **Potential Areas for Investigation:**
     *   Review the implementation of `ApplicationException.cs`.
 Does it follow the .NET exception design guidelines and is it serializable?
-    *   Is `ApplicationException` the only custom exception needed, or are there other foundational error conditions in `OpenEchoSystem.Core` that warrant custom exception types?
+    *   Is `ApplicationException` the only custom exception needed, or are there other foundational error conditions in `ConsmicLexicon.Foundation` that warrant custom exception types?
     *   Assess the commenting and test coverage for the existing exception types.

 ### Generics (`src/generics/`)